ncatlab/nlab-content/pages/0/9/5/2/2590/content.md

 ## Idea

-The [[foundations]] of [[mathematics]] may seem to be a topic curiously disconnected from the rest of mathematics.
+The [[foundations]] of [[mathematics]] may seem to be a topic curiously disconnected from the core mathematics.
 This is not quite so.
-This page lists examples where questions of foundations do affect questions and problems in "real world" mathematics.
+This page lists examples where questions of foundations do affect questions and problems in core mathematics.

+The term “core mathematics” is discussed in an [article](http://www.ams.org/notices/201201/rtx120100031p.pdf) by [[Frank Quinn]]

 See also Wikipedia\'s [list of statements undecidable in ZFC](http://en.wikipedia.org/wiki/List_of_statements_undecidable_in_ZFC).